|If you value your beauty, you need to read this post on how to keep track of makeup expiration dates.|

-I used to know when it was time to replace my makeup and skin care by using a small notebook system.
+I used to know when it was time to replace my makeup and skin care by using a small notebook system to stay ahead of makeup expiration dates.
 As soon as I bought a new beauty product, I would jot down the date of purchase along with the name of the product.
 This worked well enough, but you can occasionally forget to check it often enough or where you last kept that notebook.
 However, I found an easier, no-fail way of knowing when it is time to toss and replace those products.

 Now what I do to safeguard is to attach a waterproof label to each new product along with the purchase date and expected expiration date.
 Read my earlier post on when to throw out and restock your beauty products.